About

 I love tapping into my creativity with watercolor painting, sewing, embroidery, or any other craft that comes my way!
 I also love being outdoors by traveling, hiking, hammocking, swimming, or even just reading a nice book out in the sun!

-Contact Info: emma.rogers.gr@dartmouth.edu; Watercolor Instagram: @designs_by_emma_rae
+Contact Info: emma.rogers.gr@dartmouth.edu; Personal Science Website, Watercolor Instagram: @designs_by_emma_rae